-AU47s require 4 height units in the rack.
+AU47s require 2 resp.
+4 height units in the rack.
 AU47s are set up on the same system unit as the PRIMERGY servers RX4770 M<x> and use the same system board.
 Differences in the basic units exist to permit integration of the Application Units into the SE server and to enhance the SE server's redundancy features.
 In the event of questions, e.g. regarding application compatibility, the information for the PRIMERGY servers RX4770 M<x> also applies for the Application Units of the SE server.

 Security functions in the BIOS setup and on the system board protect the data against manipulation.
-Information on the security functions is provided in the manual "D<nnnn> BIOS Setup Utility for FUJITSU Server PRIMERGY RX4770 M<x>" on the Manual Server (http://manuals.ts.fujitsu.com):
+Information on the security functions is provided in the manual "D<nnn> BIOS Setup Utility for FUJITSU Server PRIMERGY RX4770 M<x>" on the general FUJITSU manual server (http://manuals.ts.fujitsu.com):

-► Go to x86 Servers → PRIMERGY Servers, select PRIMERGY RX Servers, and then the model PRIMERGY RX4770 M<x> under RX 4770 Series.
+So to x86 Servers -> PRIMERGY Servers, select PRIMERGY RX Servers, and then the model PRIMERGY RX4770 M<x> under RX 4770 Series.